How to Choose a Mountain Bike Grip for Sweaty Hands – Tips and Tricks

 Reason 2.
 Stress

 Mountain biking can be a stressful activity.
 It is quite dangerous and requires your full attention.
 It has been proven that there is a direct correlation between stress and sweating.
-For more info on the cause of sweat when stressed, read this article from Science Direct written by Kamei, et. al.
+For more info on the cause of sweat when stressed, read this article from the Journal Analytica Chimica Acta written by Kamei, et. al.

 Reason 3.
 Low Blood Sugar